 - the lender will be repaid in full.

-The NHG reduces the cost of lending, and lenders in turn offer NHG participants a lower interest rate, typically up to 0.7 percent lower.
+The NHG reduces the cost of lending, and lenders in turn offer NHG participants a lower interest rate, typically up to 0.7% lower.

-Note: This information is provided as a guide only.
-If you need assistance in this area you are strongly advised to seek the help of a specialist in this field as each individual case is different.
+This information is provided as a guide only.
+It is always advised to seek the help of a specialist as each individual case is different.